Posted on

 Impactful influencers will put your brand at the forefront of industry conversations.
 Share of voice tracks the number of times your brand is mentioned by social media users versus how often competing brands are referenced.

 Share of voice goes beyond just brand awareness by also encompassing customer engagement, reflecting how frequently your brand name is seen and how well customers interact with your content.
-It is crucial to understand how visible your brand is compared to its competitors and how the influencers they collaborate with are impacting the conversation.
+It is crucial for understanding how visible your brand is compared to its competitors and how the influencers they collaborate with are impacting the conversation.

 The Power of Social Listening Metrics in Influencer Marketing